Jump to:

 9. Light the space up with fire

 Rugs and cushions are enough to create an entertainment space in a Moroccan garden.
-But if you wish to utilise it into the late evenings, a fire pit will make everyone gather and linger.
+But if you wish to utilise it in the late evenings, a fire pit will make everyone gather and linger.

 Top tip: Add lanterns and use them to light a path or to illuminate cosy nooks.